FreeAndFair/ColoradoRLA/server/README-ECLIPSE.md

   2. Run the installer and install the "Eclipse IDE for Java Developers" (the first option on the list of distributions to install).
-  3. Run the resulting Eclipse installation (the installer may do this automatically for you) and create a workspace somewhere outside your clone of the Git repository (if you have not already cloned the Git repository, you'll have to do so later).
+  3. Run the resulting Eclipse installation (the installer may do this automatically for you) and create a workspace, *which you will use for development*, somewhere outside your clone of the Git repository (if you have not already cloned the Git repository, you'll have to do so later).
   4. Use "Import..." (in Eclipse's "File" menu or the context menu of the Package Explorer) to import an Oomph project into the workspace.
 This will result in a window with a list of Eclipse products and projects.
   5. Click the "+" button (upper-right), which will bring up a window with "Catalog" and "Resource URIs"; select the Eclipse Projects catalog and put the URI https://raw.githubusercontent.com/FreeAndFair/ColoradoRLA/master/server/eclipse.setup into the text field at the bottom, then click "OK".